cyberanchor/cryptomator/README.md

 - Introduced verbose output with `--verbose`.

 ## Contributing
-Submit issues or pull requests to the [GitHub repository](https://github.com/cyberanchor/cryptomator).
+Submit issues or pull requests.

 ## Disclaimer
 **cryptomator is intended exclusively for personal, lawful use.** The tool is provided for secure file encryption and decryption by individual users.
 The author and contributors are not responsible for any misuse of this software, including but not limited to its use in malicious, illegal, or harmful activities.
-By using cryptomator, you agree to use it responsibly and in compliance with all applicable laws and regulations.